Date: Saturday, Sept 21, 2019

-- AS #2 at Trash Trailhead.
+- AS #2 at Function.
 Crew will have to park about 700 meters away and walk down a flat service road to access the aid station and their crewing point

 Pacers: Pacers are NOT allowed in any distance due to permitting restrictions.

 Poles: Poles ARE allowed for this event.
-Please be cautious about other runners immediately behind you when using.
+Please be careful and aware of other runners, and those who are immediately behind you.

 Must perform at least 4 hours of trail work between Jan 1st and Sept 1st on the same year as the runner is running the WAM races.
 In lieu of performing trail work runners can make a cash donation equal to $20 per hour of the outstanding trail hours.
-For the 110k runners can donate $80 to the Whistler trails (via our Race Roster registration page) to forgo their volunteer requirements entirely.
+For the 110k runners can donate $80 to the Whistler trails to forgo their volunteer requirements entirely.

 Volunteer hours can be performed anywhere in the world, on any trail system and with any trail organization.

 Once your trail work is completed, you must have this form completed by August 31st.
-On Sept 1st anyone with outstanding trail work hours will be expected to make a donation to the Whistler trails via our Race Roster registration page.
+On Sept 1st anyone with outstanding trail work hours will be expected to make a donation to the Whistler trails via the Donation link above.